rackerlabs/technical-blog/_posts/2014-07-24-i-have-a-cloud-dot-dot-dot-now-what-part-1-building-a-3-tier-webapp.markdown

 date: 2014-07-24 12:26
 comments: true
 author: Mike Metral
-published: false
+published: true
 categories:
-- Public Cloud
+- public-cloud
-- Cloud Servers
+- cloud-servers
 - OpenStack
-- Architecture
+- architechture
 ---

 When we meet with customers, a constant set of questions we get asked goes something